 What do you think makes you and your type of photography, unique from other artists?

 What was it like working with A$AP Rocky and AWGE for TE$TING?
-How hands on was Rocky and AWGE in the creative process or did they allow you full creative freedom to conceptualize and execute?
+How hands-on was Rocky and AWGE in the creative process or did they allow you the full creative freedom to conceptualize and execute?

 It was awesome!
 Rocky is a very down to earth creative guy, he is like a Kanye, Tyler, or Pharrell.
 An artist in terms of being creative and experimental so being brought into this project just for that alone was very exciting for me.
 They laid out the blueprint for me which was the crash test site with dummies, that’s the idea they presented to me and then I was basically told we want cinematic.
 We want what you do.
 So I had a great deal of freedom in terms of how I wanted the images to look and what kind of set-up I wanted.
 For example, that pile of dummies I wanted to make it really big.
 Like 100 dummies big.
 And at some point set them on fire in the background.
 I had so many more ideas and shots I wanted to do but oh well!
 I’m still very happy with the way the images came out.